 In the diagram, suppose that initially the economy is performing well with an optimal consumption function that achieves a full employment level of national income at Y'.

 Now, for some reason, business confidence takes a tumble and investment levels in the economy decline.
-This will cause a recession and a downward shift of the entire consumption function variables to 'Recession CF' as illustrated in the diagram.
+This will cause a recession and a downward shift of the aggregate consumption function to 'Recession CF' as illustrated in the graph.

 After a delay, called the 'recognition lag', national statistics will start to show that a recession is building up in the economy, and this will prompt the government to put together a stimulus spending package to boost the shrinking national income.

 To get back to the full employment income level of Y' (or the 'Natural Rate of Unemployment'), the government increases government spending to fill the gap left by the reduced level of investment spending.
-After another delay, called the 'policy lag', the stimulus will start to take effect.
-If the government has correctly predicted the necessary size of the stimulus, it will raise the CF back to its original optimal level and restore full employment in the economy.
+After another delay, the stimulus will start to take effect.
+If the government has correctly predicted the necessary size of the stimulus, it will raise the CF back to its original optimal level and restore output levels and full employment in the economy.

 You may have noticed that the movement of the consumption function in the diagrams above cause relatively larger impacts on national income.
 This is due to the effects of the Keynesian multiplier, which I explain in my article: